Self-Publishing on Amazon: Pros and Cons

 Lulu Press

 Lulu is a pioneer in the print-on-demand service.
 The self-publishing process there is also pretty easy and straightforward.
-All you have to do is go to their website, choose if you want a printed book or an ebook, upload your Epub or PDF file, and you’ll have yourself a published book.
+All you have to do is go to their website, choose if you want a printed book or an ebook, upload your EPUB or PDF file, and you’ll have yourself a published book.

 Draft2Digital